 My day starts around 4 with an hour of mindless surfing.
 Time to address sketch letter envelopes.

 To drop letters at the post office.
 Yesterday I noticed a letter with NO stamp.
-Chris wrote me she got her Paris sketches with NO stamp on the envelope.
-Maybe the La Poste isn't so bad after all..
+Chris wrote me she got her Paris sketches in her mailbox with NO stamp on the envelope.
+Maybe the La Poste isn't so bad..

 On to piscine Pontoise and in the water by 8 am.
 This is a very good day.
 The two ladies I eavesdrop on, now let me chat/bavardé with them.
 I understand every other word maybe.
 They talk politics.
 One is a professor of Russian, the other teaches French.
 Time goes faster when you bavardé dans la piscine.

 Thursday is market day at Bastille - next on the to-do list after the pool.
 Arriving early around 9 am is the best possible time.
 No crowds.
 I discover a new stand.
 Purveyors from Picardie and a delicious bottle of fizzy nectar de rhubarbe.

 I forgot to eat breakfast.

 Why not a dozen oysters?

 These are fresh from the La Rochelle area - Marennes Oléron fines, just opened and only 10€.
 This could become a weekly habit.

 I'm a big fan of French radishes but they always wilt so quickly.